jonnybrownbill/lustre/connected/connected.md

 layout: connected
 permalink: /connected/
 type:
-title: WiFi Connected
+title: Wi-Fi Connected
 ---

-You have successfully connected to the WiFi.
+You have successfully connected to the Lustre Wi-Fi.

-<a href="../welcome/" target="_system">Launch Audio Guide</a>
+<a href="../welcome/" target="_system">Launch Audio Trail</a>